nanoutils/nanoutils/docs/docs/methods.md

 ## `times`

-Returns `array` of a specified length with values which is formed by a specified function
+Returns `array` of a specified length with values which are formed by a specified function

 ```js
 import { times } from 'nanoutils'